 In the United States, the late winter average vitamin D level is only about 15-18 ng/ml, which is a serious deficiency state.
 It’s estimated over 95% of U.S. senior citizens may be deficient, along with 85% of the American public.

 4. The Pillow Prop

 Make gravity work in your favor to help ease the nasal pressure.
-“Raising your head when congested helps to drain sinus passages,” says Schachter.
-Using an additional pillow or two to lift your upper body can keep things moving in the right direction.
+“Raising your head when congested helps to drain sinus passages,” says Dr. Neil Schachter.
+Using an extra pillow or two to lift your upper body can keep things moving in the right direction.